-The Elections ACT website uses Google Analytics, a web analytics service provided by Google Inc. Google Analytics uses cookies and JavaScript code to enable analysis on usage of these websites and online facilities.
+The Elections ACT website uses Google Analytics, a web analytics service provided by Google LLC.
+Google Analytics uses cookies and JavaScript code to enable analysis on usage of these websites and online facilities.

-Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
+Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators.
 Google may transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.